microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraAttributeSet.md

 This example update an attribute set.

-- `Id` parameter specifies the name of the attribute set.
+- `-AttributeSetId` parameter specifies the name of the attribute set.
 You can `Get-EntraAttributeSet` to get more details.
-- `Description` parameter specifies the description for the attribute set.
+- `-Description` parameter specifies the description for the attribute set.

 ### Example 2: Update an attribute set using MaxAttributesPerSet